 What are Trussle’s fees and charges?

 Although Trussle does not charge a fee, there may be additional fees associated with your application.
-The bank or building society you proceed with may still charge a product fee and there could be additional charges to pay, such as valuation or conveyancing work, as well as stamp duty.
+The lender you proceed with may still charge a product fee and there will be additional charges to pay, such as valuation and conveyancing fees, as well as stamp duty.

 Is Trussle safe to use?